cilium/cilium/Documentation/operations/upgrade.rst

   flushing the current state by running the following command on each node:
   ``ip xfrm state flush && ip xfrm policy flush``.

+* There is a known issue (:gh-issue:`24502`) with CiliumNetworkPolicies that makes the ``kube-apiserver`` entity unreliable.
+Until this is resolved, it is recommended to grant access to the apiserver by CIDR or by the special ``world`` entity.

 1.13 Upgrade Notes
 ------------------
 * The code for the deprecated ``spec.eni.min-allocate``, ``spec.eni.pre-allocate``